kilon/ChronosManager/ChronosManager.package/ChronosManager.class/README.md

-This is the main class that managed all the logic of Chronos Manager
+This is the main class that manages all the logic of Chronos Manager.